 RN to Physician Assistant Training and Degree Programs

-There isn't a specific bridge program for RNs to become physician assistants (PAs).
-RNs can apply to and enroll in regular PA programs like any other student, though their nursing background can help them meet the prerequisites for PA school.
-Find out what you'd learn in a PA program, and get info on certification and licensure for physician assistants.
+There isn't a specific bridge program for RNs to become physician assistants (PAs); however, RNs can enroll in regular PA programs, and their nursing background can help them meet the prerequisites for PA school.
+Read on to learn about prerequisites, common curricula, and licensure for physician assistants.
 Schools offering Allied Health degrees can also be found in these popular choices.

 How Can I Go From Being an RN to Becoming a Physician Assistant?

 Because PA programs typically require that applicants have clinical experience involving direct patient care, you could earn your degree and license in nursing before applying.
 Another advantage of becoming an RN prior to entering a PA program is that Bachelor of Science in Nursing (BSN) programs typically include some PA program prerequisite courses, such as anatomy, physiology, microbiology, organic chemistry, psychology and statistics.
 However, in general, PA programs are not tailored specifically to RNs.

 As a PA, you'll have more responsibility than you do as an RN, and you'll perform many of the same duties that a physician would.
 You'll usually work under the supervision of a licensed doctor to examine patients, make diagnoses, order lab tests, counsel patients and provide treatments.
 You might also be allowed to prescribe certain treatments.
 Even though you'll work under a physician, you could work independently and confer with your supervising physician periodically.